 Children are offered a choice of main courses and puddings, including salads and fresh fruit.
 Each child can choose from a selection of 4 meals at the beginning of the day.
 We have a meat dish (red option), a vegetarian dish (green option) a jacket potato with filling (purple option) or a sandwich with filling (yellow option).
 The current cost of a school meal is £2.30 for children in KS2.
 School meals for Reception, Year 1 and Year 2 are free.

 The menus rotate over a 3 week period.
 There are two sets of menus every year.
 The first set of menus run from September until February half term.
 The second set of menus run from February half term up until July.

 School dinners can be paid for using ParentPay, a secure online payment system.
 If you need any support to set up a ParentPay account, please contact the School Office.

-Parents can still choose to pay for school dinners using a cheques or cash.
+Parents can still choose to pay for school dinners using a cheque or cash.
 We ask that school dinners are paid for, where possible, on a Monday morning.
 Please send any monies in an envelope clearly marked with your child's name, class and the amount included.
 We would prefer a cheque made payable to Leeds City Council.
 Please note, school cannot be held liable for any cash sent with children.